nodejs/TSC/Project Lifecycle.md

 * TC is 5 members or greater.
 * No more than 1/4 of the TC is affiliated with the same employer.
 * Members of the TC live in at least 4 different timezones.
-* The decision making process is documented and publicly accessible.
+* The decision making and release process is documented and publicly accessible.

 A project may apply to graduate from incubation at any time by calling for a vote in the TSC.

+While a project is incubating it is assigned at least 3 [mentors](https://github.com/nodejs/TSC/blob/master/README.md#mentors) who are responsible for working with the project to adopt policies and gain the health and contributorship it will need in order to graduate from incubation.

 ## Lifecycle

 The Foundation shall encourage new Projects and innovation in the community.
 New Projects enter the Node.js Foundation through a [Proposal](#Proposal).

-Project should have some prior history, be considered mature and contain a wide contributorship before submitting a proposal to enter the foundation.
+The project should be considered mature and have a history of releases before applying to enter the foundation.

 ## Top Level Project and Working Group Requirements

-All TLPs and WGs are expected to operation in a transparent manor.
+All TLPs and WGs are expected to operate in a transparent manor.
 Decisions must be made publicly through a documented public process managed by each TLP TC or WG.

 All TLPs and WGs must use a participatory decision making process.
 All TLP TCs must ensure they are accurately representing the WGs in their TLP.

+### Security

+All projects in the foundation share the same base security policy.
+The foundation's security team triages issues sent to security@nodejs.org.
+Top Level Projects, whether in the incubator or not, are expected to maintain a private security repository where the security team can bring project specific issues.

 ## Top Level Projects